-TrueSTUDIO Pro tools for ARM development
+TrueSTUDIO Pro - the essential toolkit for ARM development

 Whether you are a seasoned developer or just starting out, you probably know that the quality of your tools can make a big difference in the success of your project.
 The additional features available in TrueSTUDIO Pro will help you take ARM development to another level.
 Save time, find bugs faster, improve the performance of your system, and gain new insights.

 The build/memory analyzer feature in TrueSTUDIO Pro gives you a detailed analysis of your memory utilization for each build.
 You can quickly determine how much memory is used by your application and then drill down to see how the memory is used.
 Read more about the Build Analyzer

 The static stack analyzer feature not only prints the stack usage for each function in the project but, more importantly, it can also analyze the elf-file and visualize the complete call graph for all entry points into the application.
 The result is that the worst-case scenario In terms of stack usage can be predicted.
 This is useful for bare-metal system, but even more so for RTOS-based designs where each task is assigned its own stack.
 Read more about the Stack Analyzer

 What do you do after a system crash, especially when it happens very rarely and perhaps only after hours of execution?
 You need to discover what characteristics of the code triggered this exception?
 What code was being executed when the exception occurred?
 What was the calling function of the code that caused the fault?
 TrueSTUDIO Pro includes a hard fault analyzer that automatically identifies what brought the system into a

 Don't settle for step-by-step debugging when you can have greater visibility into the dynamics of complex